vitoria-rocha/trilha-nodejs-chapter4/README.md

 Vantagem:
 Se uma regra de negocio mudar, ao fazer o teste conseguimos rodar os testes e ver o que tá acontecendo.

+## Instalando JEST
+Biblioteca para realizar testes
+> yarn add jest @types/jest -D

+> yarn jest --init

+✔ Would you like to use Jest when running "test" script in "package.json"? … yes ✔ Would you like to use Typescript for the configuration file? … yes ✔ Choose the test environment that will be used for testing › node ✔ Do you want Jest to add coverage reports? … no
+✔ Which provider should be used to instrument code for coverage? › v8 ✔ Automatically clear mock calls and instances between every test? … yes

+> yarn add ts-jest -D

+No arquivo jest.config procurar pela propriedade *PRESET*

+descomentar e alterar:
+ > preset: "ts-jest",

+ Ainda no arquivo jest.config:

+ testMatch: [
+   "**/*.spec.ts"
+ ],

+ bail: true,